Utkarsh87/Beginner-CNN-Projects/README.md

-# Beginner-CNN-Projects
+# CNN-Projects
-Beginner level projects in Python(tensorflow with keras API), primarily involving the use of CNNs for Computer Vision tasks
+Beginner/Intermediate level projects in Python(tensorflow with keras API), that leverage CNNs for Computer Vision tasks